uber/cadence/docs/javaclient/workflows.md

     try {
         // Download all files in parallel.
         for (String sourceFilename : args.getSourceFilenames()) {
-            Promise<String> localName = Workflow.async(activities::download,
+            Promise<String> localName = Async.function(activities::download, args.getSourceBucketName(), sourceFilename);
-                args.getSourceBucketName(), sourceFilename);
             localNamePromises.add(localName);
         }
-        // allOf converts a list of promises to a single promise that contains a list of each
+        // allOf converts a list of promises to a single promise that contains a list of each promise value.
-        // promise value.
         Promise<List<String>> localNamesPromise = Promise.allOf(localNamePromises);

         // All code until the next line wasn't blocking.